maplibre/maplibre-gl-js/CONTRIBUTING.md

 ### CodeSpaces

-By creating a code spcace you should be able to start working immidiately after the post create script finishes running.
+By creating a code space you should be able to start working immediately after the post create script finishes running.
 This script basically installes everything written here in the linux part.

 ### OSX